-million dogs in households in the United States.3 The approximately 500 submitted DCM reports (as of September 2020) suggest that, if nutrition is a factor, there may be multiple elements involved, including overall diet, dog physiology, genetics and breeding.
+FDA stated on September 29 that "what we at CVM have learned since these cases first stated coming to our attention is that DCM is a scientifically complex, multifaceted issued."
+Even one case of DCM is one too many, and pet food makers have remained committed to working toward understanding DCM and any potential relationship to nutrition.
+Research indicates there are up to 89 million dogs in households in the United States.
+Current number of submitted DCM reports (as of September 2020) suggest that, if diet is a factor, there may be multiple elements involved, including dog physiology, genetics and breeding.